feihong/electron-examples/README.md

 invoke build
 ```

-To run an example, cd into the example directory and run:
+To run an example, cd into an example directory and run:

 ```
 electron .